PLACES TO VISIT ON AN EASTERN CANADA ROAD TRIP

 This is a gorgeous Gothic-style “castle” with gardens, right in central Toronto!
 Besides the architecture and gardens themselves, it has also been converted into a museum with preserved rooms to make you feel like you are stepping back in time.

 Kensington is a charming bohemian neighborhood, and the market is filled with everything from boutique shops and cafes to specialty grocery marts.

-Another of the trendy places in Canada is the famous CN Tower.
+Another must-see in Eastern Canada is the famous CN Tower.
 This was the world’s tallest tower all the way up until 2009!
 It is a 553-meter high communication and observation tower that is located in downtown Toronto.

 In addition to visiting the lookout and getting some amazing views of the city, you can also eat at 360 Restaurant.
 This is a really great dinner plan if you are visiting Toronto, and it is beautiful to see the city from up there at night.

 Lastly, if you are more daring and are looking for things to do in Canada to get your adrenaline pumping, you can try the “Edge Walk” where you get to walk the circumference of the tower from outside (of course strapped into a harness).

 Filled with tons of Victorian-era industrial architecture, this is a really unique idea for visiting Canada.
 It’s a designated National Historic Site of Canada and features more than 40 heritage buildings!

 Nowadays, you can hit these cobblestone streets for the Toronto Christmas Market in December or choose to explore indie hot spots, art shows, and specialty breweries during the rest of the year.